cybernetics/sly/README.md

 It was and still is just an *exercise*, relaxation for an *optimisation addict* like me.
 I hope it inspires other developers and libraries, incorporating the whole source or only pick some snippets.

+## Credits

+It was once branched from [MooTools](http://mootools.net) (somewhere between 1.11 and 1.2) so it follows its architecture and uses overlapping helpers.

+ * Thanks to [Steven Levithan](http://blog.stevenlevithan.com/), the master of regular expressions, for all the optimisation tips.
+ * Additional custom pseudo-classes on jQuery.

 ## How Does It Work

-Enjoy reading the code, this is a work in progress:
+Enjoy reading the code, this the following is a work in progress:

 ### Sly.parse